 Much like protein, research suggests that BCAAs have a positive impact on enhancing muscle growth and preventing muscle mass breakdown.
 Leucine, in particular, has been suggested to play a larger role in building and rebuilding muscle mass.
-Studies have shown that BCAAs have many proposed performance benefits such as

 - Reducing mental fatigue

 - Improving muscle growth